Skip to Content

 Gay bars in Bogota

 Bogota has a really large gay scene, with many many gay bars.
-The majority are based around Carrera 9 street between Calles 58 to 60 in the Chapinero neighborhood.
+The majority are based around Carrera 9 Street between Calles 58 to 60 in the Chapinero neighborhood.
 There are far too many to list them all here, so we've highlighted the ones we visited and loved.
 You can also check out our complete guide to the best gay bars in Bogota for more.

 Note that the awesome Color House Cafe Bar has closed down for good.
 We will miss it.